 If you are using the Gauntlet Firewall default configuration, you do not need to modify the proxy rules for FTP services.
-Use the gauntlet-admin Proxies

-/usr/gauntlet/config/template.netperm-table to reflect your configuration.
+Use the gauntlet-admin Proxies form if you want to enable FTP or anonymous FTP.
+If you have chosen a different denial message, you must modify /usr/gauntlet/config/template.netperm-table to reflect your configuration.
 See Appendix B for more information on ftp-gw options, netperm-table options, and order of precedence.